What Makes Outdoor Concrete Steps Slip-Resistant?

 Excessive pressure washing can damage surface texture and accelerate wear.
 Gentle, consistent cleaning preserves grip while extending the life of the steps.
 Ignoring maintenance allows contaminants to build up, increasing slip risk regardless of how well the steps were originally constructed.

 Maintenance does not replace good design, but it reinforces it.
 Once the concrete is in place, proper upkeep becomes the key to preserving its strength and appearance.
-Learn the smartest ways to care for your surfaces with the essential dos and don’ts of concrete maintenance for Baton Rouge homeowners.
+Learn the concrete maintenance dos and don’ts that help preserve safety and appearance over time.

 Why Slip Resistance Must Be Planned From the Beginning